equodev/equo-ide/plugin-gradle/README.md

 You can write plugins for the Eclipse IDE without creating any OSGi or plugin.xml metadata using our [`IdeHook` mechanism](../CONTRIBUTING.md#idehook).
 It's what we use to provide features like the `welcome` hook and automatically importing the current project into Gradle, for example.

+## How it works

+Much of the complexity of downloading, running, and modifying the Eclipse IDE is caused OSGi and p2.
+Equo IDE replaces p2 and OSGi with a simple shim called [Solstice](https://github.com/equodev/equo-ide/tree/main/solstice).
+This makes it easier and faster to build, debug, and run Eclipse-based applications.
 ## Limitations

 - Java 11+